 Revenue from Contracts with Customers.
 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)."
 This guidance supersedes current guidance on revenue recognition in Topic 605, "Revenue Recognition."
 In addition, there are disclosure requirements related to the nature, amount, timing, and uncertainty of revenue recognition.
-In August 2015, the FASB issued ASU No.2015-14 to defer the effective date of ASU No. 2014-09 for all entities by one year.
+In August 2015, the FASB issued ASU No. 2015-14 to defer the effective date of ASU No. 2014-09 for all entities by one year.
 For public business entities that follow U.S. GAAP, the deferral results in the new revenue standard are being effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption permitted for interim and annual periods beginning after December 15, 2016.
-The Sohu Group is currently evaluating the impact of adopting this standard on its consolidated financial statements.
+The Sohu Group will apply the new revenue standard beginning January 1, 2018, and will not early adopt.
+The Sohu Group has set up an implementation team that is currently in the process of analyzing each of the Sohu Group's revenue streams in accordance with the new revenue standard to determine the impact on the Group's consolidated financial statements.
+The Sohu Group plans to continue the evaluation, analysis, and documentation of its adoption of ASU 2014-09 (including those subsequently issued updates that clarify ASU 2014-09's provisions) throughout 2017 as the Sohu Group works towards the implementation and finalizes its determination of the impact that the adoption will have on its consolidated financial statements.